SlimyMonz/Java-Inventory-App/README.md

 * Cannot use Edit to break the above rules.

-* Value must not be empty.
+* Value must not be empty nor negative.
 * Serial must be exactly 10 characters.
 * Name must be 2-256 characters, inclusive.